March 5, 2019 By

 Why are people reluctant to use voice commands while driving?
 We asked them: “Do you think using voice commands while driving is distracting?”
 The responses were as follows:

-Of course, if the law in your state prohibited you from dialing numbers by hand, that might encourage you to use voice for dialing more.
-To find out about that, we asked: “Is there a hands free driving law in your state?”
+Men are more concerned about this than women by a 56% to 45% margin.
+Of course, if the law in your state prohibits you from dialing numbers by hand, that may encourage you to use voice for dialing.
+To find out about that, we asked: “Is there a hands-free driving law in your state?”
 This is what the participants said:

-It was a bit concerning to see a full 30% indicating that they don’t know.
+It’s a bit concerning to see a full 32% indicating that they don’t know.
 Most states with these laws plaster their highways with signs to make people aware of the law.
+In fact, there are 16 states that have hands-free restrictions for drivers and their phones.

 The next question along these lines explored: “How do you usually talk on the phone (Please select all that apply)?”.
 Here is what the survey said:

-Phone to Ear wins this question at 73%.
-This skews a bit toward lower incomes, with people making less than 30K putting the phone to their ear 77% of the time.
-Wired headsets still score well at 26%.
-Men are far more likely to use a wired headset than women by a 33% to 21% margin.
+Phone to Ear wins this question at 68%.
+43% of people indicated that they use their phones in speakerphone mode, and wired headsets still score well at 28%.
+Men are far more likely to use a wired headset than women by a 34% to 21% margin.
+People over 45 are the least likely to use a headset of any kind (21%) compared to their younger counterparts (54%).

 Our next question was: “When using a search engine or a personal assistant (Google Assistant, Siri or Cortana) on your smartphone, what do you like most about using voice commands (Please rank your top three choices)?”
 The results were as follows:

-Next up, we asked people about the quality of speech recognition, with this question: “How well do your built-in personal assistants on your phone, such as Google Assistant, Cortana, and Siri, understand you?”
+Next up, we asked people about the quality of speech recognition: “How well do your built-in personal assistants on your phone, such as Google Assistant, Cortana, and Siri, understand you?”
 Here is what we got:

-The follow-up question to that one was: “How comfortable are you accessing Siri or Google Assistant, by holding down your home button?”.
+The follow-up question was: “How comfortable are you accessing Siri or Google Assistant by holding down your home button?”
 Respondents replied as follows:

-For users that answered very uncomfortable or uncomfortable, we asked them to clarify why.
+For users that indicated discomfort, we asked them to clarify why.
 Responses were as follows:

 For our next question, we asked: “Would you use voice to unlock your phone if it were an option?”
 The responses were as follows:

-One of the reasons is the reluctance to bother others when we do it.
-We decided to explore just how real that fear is, and asked, “Do you agree with these below statements?
+One of the holdups is the reluctance to bother others when we do it.
+To explore just how real that fear is, we asked, “Do you agree with this statement?
 I feel annoyed when I hear someone use voice commands on their phone in a public setting.”
 Here is what people said:

-This question skews toward higher incomes in a big way, as 62% of those who make $100K+ get annoyed, and 50% of those who make $50 to $99K do.
-Since higher education correlates well with income, it makes sense that this is a factor as well, as you can see in this chart:
+This question skews toward higher incomes in a big way, as 61% of those who make $100K+ get annoyed, and 57% of those who make $50-$99K do.
+You can see the clear trend in this chart:

 However, it stands to reason that the reason why it’s attractive to use voice commands is that it is convenient.
-To find out what people thought of that, we asked, “Do you agree with these below statements?
+To find out what people thought of that, we asked, “Do you agree with this statement?
 Voice commands make using my smartphone easier.”
 Here are the results:

 We also wanted to explore what features people want most from their personal assistants in the future.
-That led us to ask: “When using a search engine or a personal assistant (Google Assistant, Siri, or Cortana) on your smartphone, what features related to voice commands would you like in the future (Please select all that apply).”
+That led us to ask: “When using a search engine or a personal assistant on your smartphone, what features related to voice commands would you like in the future?
+(Please select all that apply).”
 This is what the respondents said:

-So it looks like most people are pretty comfortable with these commands.
+Most people (80%) are pretty comfortable with these commands.

-Before presenting the answer, I should clarify that both Amazon and Google have publicly indicated that the recordings of what you say are only kept locally on the device, and they are discarded after a period of time (6 months).
-This information is NOT sent back to their data centers.
-The only information that is sent to their data centers are the actual commands that you provide to the personal assistant.
+Before presenting the answer, I should clarify that both Amazon and Google have publicly indicated that the recordings of what you say are only kept locally on the device, and they are discarded after six months.
+This information is not sent back to their data centers.
+The only information they receive are the actual commands that you provide to the personal assistant.
 With that clarification, here were the responses:

 For reference, here are articles that provide some background on the information retention policies of Amazon and Google: